TwoDollarsRamen/cdds/readme.txt

 Release executables are in the `./bin` folder.

- - All of the projects in the `./fromtemplate/` directory must have their architectures set to `x64`.
+ - All of the projects in the `./fromtemplate/` directory must have their configurations set to `x64`.
- - The Linked List project needs to have it's `res` folder placed in the program's working directory.
-This is relevant when running outside of the IDE.
+ - The Linked List project needs to have it's `res` folder placed in the program's working directory, or next to the program when running externally to the IDE.